-Find Nature Items: Needless to say, you can guide toddlers to find obvious outside treasures such as; a bright-red leaf, a curious pine cone, a feather or a super cool stick.
+Needless to say, you can guide toddlers to find obvious outside treasures such as; a bright-red leaf, a curious pine cone, a feather, or a super cool stick.
 Older kids, however, will find it interesting to seek out items of nature, which are more challenging.
-Some of these might include; an abandoned bird’s nest, a mysterious carving or out of the ordinary rocks.
-Encourage the kids utilize their imaginations.
+Some of these might include; an abandoned bird’s nest, a mysterious carving, or out of the ordinary rocks.
+Encourage the kids to utilize their imaginations.

-Sharing the items found: Wrap up the scavenger hunt with an outdoor picnic.
+Wrap up the scavenger hunt with an outdoor picnic.
 The picnic can have a twofold purpose.
 After a long hike, a rest is going to be welcomed.
-The family can share and discuss their finds, as well.
+The family can share and discuss their finds over food, as well.
 The kids can make entries in their notebooks, describing what they found.
 Perhaps they can log in any special meaning, which they believe their treasures hold for them.

 Here is a free printable fall time scavenger hunt.

 Have a Picnic

 Pack a modest basket of peanut butter and jelly sandwiches.
 Toss in yummy cookies, and some drinks, such as water or juice boxes.
 A toned-down picnic will keep the day uncomplicated for everyone.
 Simple is always the best route to take.